-- 1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender or sex, which will strengthen students' confidence and promote learning. - 2.
-Provide a clean and healthy environment for the entire school community in all buildings, buses and on school property. - 3.
+- Provide a clean and healthy environment for the entire school community in all buildings, buses and on school property. - 3.
 Maintain and promote safety in all areas of their jurisdiction. - 4.
-Inform supervisors and/or administrators of any area of concern that might jeopardize the health and safety of any student or staff member. - 5.
-Confront issues of discrimination and harassment or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 6.
-Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 7.
-Report infractions of the Code of Conduct, including but not limited to instances of discrimination or harassment.
+Inform supervisors and/or administrators of any area of concern that might jeopardize the health and safety of any student or staff member. - Confront issues of discrimination and harassment or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 6.
+Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - Report infractions of the Code of Conduct, including but not limited to instances of discrimination or harassment.